kristoff-it/ziggy/README.md

 ## Development

-In order to build with nix using the correct dependencies pease keep updated the [deps.nix](./deps.nix) file every time the [build.zig.zon](build.zig.zon) is changed.
+In order to build with nix using the correct dependencies please keep updated the [deps.nix](./deps.nix) file every time the [build.zig.zon](build.zig.zon) is changed.
 In order to do so use